 However, things like removal of skin cancers, melanomas and moles are the realm of a Specialist Plastic Surgeon – and in most cases you will need to visit a GP or dermatologist first for a skin check and referral to our practice.

 But it’s not just a difference of medical versus non-medical treatment that makes the determination.
 Your Dermal Therapist has a clinical background and a great deal of knowledge about diseases of the skin but unless it’s a true medical condition, your choice depends on the severity of your issue and your preferences.

 Some people prefer to see a medical doctor for all skin issues.
 Others enjoy the more relaxed environment that a visit to a Dermal Therapist provides.
 While you will generally see your Dermal Therapist for facials and peels, you might choose to see a medical doctor if you have particularly sensitive skin or if you have a greater risk of hyperpigmentation.
 Or if you have severe acne that may require a prescription.
 If our Dermal Therapists believe treatment from a medical doctor would be a more suitable course of action, they will let you know.

 Regardless of which type of professional you see on a regular basis, you should always schedule an annual skin cancer check, especially if you have spent a lot of time in the sun.

-If you are considering a non-invasive, non-surgical solution to help address concerns you may have about your face or body, the first step is to book a free consultation with one of our accredited Dermal Therapists where you can ask questions and discuss the options available before deciding whether to proceed with treatment.
+If you are considering a non-invasive, non-surgical solution to help address concerns you may have about your face or body, the first step is to book a consultation with one of our accredited Dermal Therapists where you can ask questions and discuss the options available before deciding whether to proceed with treatment.